 Don’t Be Afraid to Think Big

 Vintage signs can sometimes be big.
-Really big.
 If it hung on a storefront, the odds are that it’s a large-scale piece, but one that you shouldn’t shy away from incorporating into your décor, as shown by Simple Things Blog.
-It’s the ideal thing to occupy the space above the vintage drawers and chairs, and we have no doubt that each and every guest asks to know its story.
+It’s the ideal thing to occupy the space above the vintage drawers and chairs, and we do not doubt that each guest asks to know its story.